kohesive/kovert/README.md

 ### HTML Views

 If you want to render things as HTML, use a return type of String.
 That will set the `Content-Type` as HTML and return the string.
 Soon, view support will come allowing you to add a view annotation that will use the result as a model to render a view given pluggable engines.
+Promises can also be returned for views allowing async rendering.
 More on that soon...

-### JSON Response

-Any non-String return type becomes JSON automatically using Jackson to serialize the result.
-This includes classes, lists, maps, and anything else Jackson can detect and serialize as JSON.

 ### Redirects